 Jackson: It's not a specific technology, but I believe the area of data deduplication at the storage layer is overrated.
 Data is application specific.
 The most efficient level for deduplication to take place is at the application layer.
 Just as applications have had to become more "security conscious," they need to become more conscious of storage requirements.

-SearchStorage.com: What technology
+SearchStorage.com: What technology was most overlooked?

 Jackson: WAN acceleration.
 Decentralization of work and data centers places a greater burden on the infrastructure in between.
 I'm surprised that there's not more emphasis on more efficiently getting data from A to B, especially when distance is involved.
 I'm surprised that multispectrum fiber-optic solutions aren't becoming more mainstream more quickly.